I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfpdo/nf-wdfpdo-wdfpdoinitallowforwardingrequesttoparent.md

 For more information about <b>WdfPdoInitAllowForwardingRequestToParent</b> and <a href="..\wdfrequest\nf-wdfrequest-wdfrequestforwardtoparentdeviceioqueue.md">WdfRequestForwardToParentDeviceIoQueue</a>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/requeuing-i-o-requests">Requeuing I/O Requests</a>.

-The following code example enables a driver's ability to call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestforwardtoparentdeviceioqueue.md">WdfRequestForwardToParentDeviceIoQueue</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |